[polygrainsynth] is a ready-to-use, OSC-addressable polyphonic

 the architecture, but it's perfectly fine to learn by experimenting, too.

-It should be pretty easy to at least get some sound out of [polygrainsynth].
+It should be pretty easy to get a sound out of [polygrainsynth] if everything is loaded

 Anything in [polygrainsynth] displayed in a "number2" box

 (the ones with ">" on their left edge) is an adjustable parameter,

 and can be saved and recovered using [sssad].

 the toggle box in the lower left hand corner enables the instance; when it is off,